mhodgesatuh/cliprt/README.md

   * [Version 0.2.0 - object oriented version](#version-020---object-oriented-version)
   * [Version 0.1.0 - prototype](#version-010---prototype)
 - [References](#references)
+# Overview
+For a small business that use multiple social media and 3rd-party applications to collect customer data, prove a tool for defining how to merge the data to create reports, unique (deduplicated) customer lists, etc to be used for marketing, communications and other purposes.
+Use a singe Excel-compatible workbook with multipe spreadsheets to collect the customer data into one place, define the reporting requirements, and to generate the requested reports.
 # Requirements
 - python 3
 - A single workbook with multiple worksheets, such that there is: